avantrec/avantrec.github.io/sonoplus/faq.md

 ## What's included?

-The SonoPlus is a [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) computer housed in the official red and white Raspberry Pi case.
+The SonoPlus is a compact [Raspberry Pi 3](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) computer housed in the official red and white Raspberry Pi case.
 Included are a preinstalled 32GB memory card, an Ethernet cable (2m) and an official Raspberry Pi power supply.

 ![SonoPlus](/images/20190622-DSC_8894.jpg)